 The announcement of a new Scottish Land Fund will be welcomed by many communities aspiring to own assets and the land they live on.
-I've been thinking about the realities of land ownership, and the responsibilities and challenges that can go along with this.
+I've been thinking about the realities of land ownership, check viagra usa and the responsibilities and challenges that can go along with this.

 Communities once joined by a common goal and purpose may find themselves bogged down in the day to day business of being landowners, losing sight of the shared vision that once brought them together and growing impatient or critical of each other.
 Communities with very little income or lacking the means of generating an income may find themselves struggling to maintain an elderly housing stock, for example, or having to find the money to clear up a woodland devastated by a winter storm.
 Unlike the statutory bodies or landowners which passed on these assets, communities don't usually have reserves to fall back on, budgets which can be re-allocated, or pots of money to be spent by the end of the financial year.
 At a time of recession, it may prove difficult to attract new community members with self-build aspirations when the only plots available have no access and infrastructure.
 Community ownership undoubtedly brings many benefits, but should perhaps come with the caveat; will you be able to manage if things go wrong?